 The “Fourth Trimester” is broadened to include the weeks, months, and years after pregnancy, between pregnancies and following a woman’s last pregnancy.
 Referred to elsewhere as “postnatal depletion”, this is not an illness or disease that requires treatment in most cases.
 Instead, it falls into a nebulous category with other periods of normal hormonal flux that women experience throughout their lives, including PMS, pregnancy, and perimenopause.
 Like these issues, a given woman may experience a range of symptoms on a continuum, similar to a bell-shaped curve, with some women experiencing little to no distress, most women experiencing moderate distress, and some women, significant amounts of distress.
 The degree of distress will often inform the amount of intervention needed, with the goal of re-establishing the foundations of health & wellness post-childbearing.

-It is important to acknowledge that in the US we often put more kind focus on pregnant women and then switch this focus to the baby immediately after delivery when mother-focused support is virtually non-existent.
+It is important to acknowledge that in the US we often put more focus on pregnant women and then switch this focus to the baby immediately after delivery when mother-focused support is virtually non-existent.
 We as a culture ignore the needs of new mothers and make many demands on them that are prevented in other cultures out of respect for the postpartum period, a time recognized & honored as distinct from other times in a woman’s life.
 Curiously, these other cultures have virtually no post-partum disorders compared to 50-85% of new mothers in industrialized nations like the US.
 During this time, protective measures, so-called “mothering the mother”, help support and care for new mothers.
 Specifically, the practice of “lying in” relieves women of their normal workload and an implied duty to entertain visitors allows time for recuperation, rest, and family bonding.
-Not only does our culture minimize the significant change needs to be assimilated by the woman, but there is often an unspoken belief that any woman who needs post-partum support has somehow failed when in reality we as a culture have failed her.
+Not only does our culture minimize the significant change that occurs as a woman becomes a mother, but there is often an unspoken belief that any woman who needs post-partum support has somehow failed when in reality we as a culture have failed her.

 Symptoms may include, but are not limited to: